maltsevilya/speedster/README.md

 The game gets progressively harder as you play:

 - **Every 100 meters**: Difficulty level increases
+- **Consistent Progression**: Distance increases at a fixed rate based on game speed, NOT your car's speed (ensures fair difficulty across all devices)
 - **Level 1-2**: Single obstacles spawn at a moderate pace
 - **Level 3+**: 30% chance of 2 obstacles appearing simultaneously
 - **Level 5+**: Higher chance of multiple obstacles